 Unless you’re a career bank robber, your face likely gets the brunt of the winter cold.
 My lips have been in a pretty constant state of chapped since mid-November, and the skin on my face, which is already unusually dry, often feels like it’s being stretched too tightly across my skull.
 Luckily, these problems can be solved with a little TLC, and some oil, ‘natch!

 Coconut Oil Face Mask – Coconut oil has been all over the morning talk show circuit lately for its health benefits, but this nutrient-rich oil isn’t just good for eating.
 Packed with a slew of antioxidants and healthy acids, coconut oil can help soften and lubricate parched skin cells, clear off dead skin and even heal acne.
 It also has a high concentration of our good friend Vitamin E, which is a popular ingredient in many anti-aging serums because of its ability to increase the skin’s elasticity and prevent sagging and fine lines.

 To make an ultra-moisturizing, skin-brightening face mask that will soothe your thirsty face, combine one tablespoon of coconut oil, two teaspoons of raw honey and 1/2 tablespoon of lemon juice in a small mixing bowl until smooth, and then apply a thick coat to your face.
 Leave it on for 10-15 minutes, and then rinse it off with cold water.

-If you're still set on a tube, make sure to be on the lookout for a natural, paraben-free lip balm that includes a moisturizer like beeswax or petroleum jelly, and an SPF of 15 or above.
-Avoid products with menthol, alcohol, camphor or phenol, and remember--only apply chapstick when your lips are actually dry!
+If you’re still set on a tube, make sure to be on the lookout for a natural, paraben-free lip balm that includes a moisturizer like a beeswax or petroleum jelly, and an SPF of 15 or above.
+Avoid products with menthol, alcohol, camphor, or phenol, and remember-only apply chapstick when your lips are actually dry!